eldronzhou/SDPR_admix/README.md

 ```
 Below are the required options.

--vcf (required): Path to the phased genotype file in the vcf format.
+- vcf (required): Path to the phased genotype file in the vcf format.
--msp (required): Path to path to the directory containing Rfmix2 solved local ancestry files.
+- msp (required): Path to path to the directory containing Rfmix2 solved local ancestry files.
--pheno (required): path to the phenotype file.
+- pheno (required): path to the phenotype file.
 The phenotype will be read from the 3rd column of the specified space- or tab-delimited file.
 There is no header and NA value can be included.
--covar (required): path to the covariate file.
+- covar (required): path to the covariate file.
 The format is same as the phenotype file (no header, FID and IID in first two columns, covariates in remaining columns).
--out (required): Path to the output file containing estimated effect sizes.
+- out (required): Path to the output file containing estimated effect sizes.
--rho (required): Trans-ethnic genetic correlation output by PopCorn between 0 and 1.
+- rho (required): Trans-ethnic genetic correlation output by PopCorn between 0 and 1.
 Default is 0.8.

 ## Running SDPR_admix